 If you have a special derailleur hanger, then bring a spare.
 Sometimes these can get bent or broken in transit.

 In many European countries bike shops are shut on a Sunday.
-Also Covid has caused well-publicised issues with supply chains so it is difficult for shops to get so many bike parts.
 Going somewhere that has a spare bike just in case something happens means you still get a week of training in.
 Pros will always train whatever the bike as long as it is safe to ride and is a good fit.

 Adjust the training to what works best for you in terms of training.
 Many training centres have coaches on hand to help you devise the best plan for you for the camp.
 But also be sensible.
 If it looks like there will be a gale on a mountain on one planned long ride day, adjust, change the day or change the ride route.
 Staying accident and injury free is crucial for your long-term training goals.

 A big thank you to Fiona for sharing so many valuable insights and tips on planning a bike training camp both generally and specifically in Spain.
 We hope it inspires you to get planning!